 Occupied by the Japanese.
 A ferry service at the southwest of the island connected Babelthuap Island to Koror Island.
 A lighthouse was built on the west central coast of the island.
 By 1944, the Japanese were concentrated at Airai with a barracks area and built Airai Airport (Babelthuap Airfield, Palau International Airport).
 Anti-aircraft guns were emplaced at the southeast corner of the island and near the lighthouse on the western coast.

 States of Babelthuap Island

-Aimeliik State located on the southwest portion of Babelthuap Island
+Ngarchelong State located at the northern tip of Babelthuap Island.

-Ngardmau State located at the northwest corner of Babelthuap Island
+Ngaraard State located at the north of Babelthuap Island.

-Ngaraard State located at the northeast of Babelthuap Island
+Ngardmau State located at the north of Babelthuap Island.

 Abandoned on the island